Marywood Alumni Unveil Mural Project at First Friday Event

-Marywood University alumni, Emmanuel Wisdom Adjei, bachelor of fine arts in graphic design graduate, and Eric Bussart, bachelor of fine arts in illustration graduate, will reveal their mural, “The Dream,” of Dr. Martin Luther King, Jr., at the City of Scranton’s First Friday event on July 2, 2021, at 5:30 p.m.
+Marywood University alumni, Emmanuel Wisdom Adjei, bachelor of fine arts in graphic design graduate, and Eric Bussart, bachelor of fine arts in illustration graduate, have revealed their mural, “The Dream,” of Dr. Martin Luther King, Jr., at the City of Scranton’s First Friday event on July 2, 2021, at 5:30 p.m.
 The mural is located at the intersection of Adams Avenue and Mulberry Street, Scranton, Pa.

-Scranton Tomorrow sponsored the grant that funded the mural project and is also organizing the unveiling.
-The mural, which will occupy the entire side of a building, as well as the imagery and messaging, is aesthetically outstanding and powerful.
+Scranton Tomorrow sponsored the grant that funded the mural project and also organized the unveiling.
+The mural, which occupies the entire side of a building, as well as the imagery and messaging, is aesthetically outstanding and powerful.

 Inspired by Martin Luther King (MLK), Jr., “The Dream” pays tribute to the American civil rights leader who changed the world.
 Artist Eric Bussart incorporated morning glory flowers into the design because they are resilient, just as his hero, MLK, was.
 With lettering by artist Emmanuel Wisdom Adjei, the mural encompasses a wide array of interests, including diversity, positive messaging, inclusion, urban gentrification, and art.
 The messaging and art work conveys a timeless message for the greater community, enhances the aesthetic appeal of the city, and showcases how graduates of Marywood University’s art programs are applying their talent and creativity to elevate humanity, a universal, as well as a Marywood, core value.